afshinamighi/Courses/basecamp/week14/inf-bc-w14-python.md

     for x in range(first,last):
         yield x**n

-#todo: imlement a for-loop to iterate over generated sequence.
+#todo: implement a for-loop to iterate over generated sequence.
 Experiment with and without syntactic sugar.
 ```
 ## Problems: